Head to Chippendale for Judith Neilson's extraordinary four-floor temple to 21st century Chinese art

 Contemporary Chinese art is a hot commodity right now, and among the most fascinating in the world, says Paris Neilson, Judith's daughter and the collection's manager.
-"The scale of the work is impressive," she says, over red lychee tea in White Rabbit's ground floor public tearoom.
 "When you go to China and visit the artists' studios, they're the size of airplane hangers.
 They have access to materials like bronze and fibreglass and they can get workers to help.
 They have so much freedom to create whatever comes to mind."

-White Rabbit opened last August, the culmination of an idea sparked ten years ago.
-Judith Neilson discovered the work of Wang Zhiyuan at a 1999 exhibition at Ray Hughes Gallery in Surry Hills and began a friendship with the Beijing-based artist.
+White Rabbit opened in August 2009, the culmination of an idea sparked ten years ago.
+Judith Neilson discovered the work of Wang Zhiyuan at a 1999 exhibition at Ray Hughes Gallery (now The Hughes Gallery) in Surry Hills and began a friendship with the Beijing-based artist.
 "Mum went and visited him in Beijing and was just amazed by the work she saw," Paris explains.
 "She bought a couple of works and came back raving."

 Judith's husband, Platinum Asset Management founder Kerr Neilson, urged her to buy more, and the issue of where to keep and display a collection arose.
 The Neilsons found an old knitting factory in Chippendale and set about a three-year, $10 million refurb.
-White Rabbit is now one of the largest collections of contemporary Chinese art in the world, numbering more than 400 works.
+White Rabbit is now one of the largest collections of contemporary Chinese art in the world.

 "What we'd like to be is an additional cultural space in Sydney, in addition to the Art Gallery of New South Wales and the MCA," says Paris.
 "It's another activity that people can do in Sydney, and it's free."